CleverCloud/doc.clever-cloud.com/runtimes/static/static.md

 ---
 title: Deploy static files
-shortdesc: Don't need other provider to store your static files
+shortdesc: Perfect for pure-javascript applications
 tags:
 - static
 ---

 ## Deploy static files

-Static is not really runtime, but you can store static files like other web hosting provider.
+If you only need to serve static files without executing any code on the backend, for instance for a javascript Single Page Application (SPA), you can create a static application.

-This runtime is same as [PHP](/doc/php/php-apps/)
+This runtime is based on apache, so shares a lot with the [PHP runtime](/doc/php/php-apps/).
+This means you can use `.htaccess` files for redirection or access control.

 ## Deploy on Clever Cloud